9 tips and tricks I use to avoid colds, flus, viruses

 I’ve been working from home and traveling for work the better part of the last 13 years.
 We all know what cesspool of germs hang out in public spaces, airplanes, crowds, and hotels – plus if you travel to a conference or office and generally work from home, your body isn’t used to all the new germs.

 But yet, I don’t get sick very often… and I attribute it to my maybe over-the-top (well, now with Corona Virus it seems normal) travel routine.

-Here are 11 ways I help keep myself germ-free and cold/flu/virus free — especially when flying:
+Obviously masks are 100% necessary, and work well when all users wear masks.
+But beyond face coverings, here are 9 ways I help keep myself germ-free and cold/flu/virus free — especially when flying:

 1. Wash Your Hands